CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_portal_tutorial.md

 #### Run the tool on HPCs

-Some tools and pipelines can also be run on HPCs via the CBRAIN infrastructure or in your Compute Canada/[Digital Research Alliance](https://alliancecan.ca/en) account with [Clowdr](https://clowdr.github.io/).
+Some tools and pipelines can also be run on HPCs via the CBRAIN infrastructure or in your [Digital Research Alliance of Canada](https://alliancecan.ca/en) account with [Clowdr](https://clowdr.github.io/).

 ![SCREENSHOT of the CBRAIN link](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_CBRAIN_link_highlighted.png)

 The "Click here to begin" link under the "Run on the CBRAIN Platform" container will open a tab to the login page of CBRAIN or to the tool page on CBRAIN if you are already logged in.

-The "Click here for instructions" link under the "Run on HPCs with Clowdr" will open a new tab with the instructions on how to deploy a tool/pipeline on your Compute Canada/[Digital Research Alliance](https://alliancecan.ca/en) account.
+The "Click here for instructions" link under the "Run on HPCs with Clowdr" will open a new tab with the instructions on how to deploy a tool/pipeline on your [Digital Research Alliance of Canada](https://alliancecan.ca/en) account.

 ## Finding and downloading experiments (currently in a beta release)

 ### Finding experiments

-All experiments are listed in the [Experiments search page](https://portal.conp.ca/experiments/)) of the CONP Portal, accessible by clicking on the "Experiments" button in the left-hand menu.
+All experiments are listed in the [Experiments search page](https://portal.conp.ca/experiments/) of the CONP Portal, accessible by clicking on the "Experiments" button in the left-hand menu.
 This will take you to a search function that includes all metadata associated with experiments.
 You can also constrain the search with drop-down menus to filter by modality (e.g., fMRI), function assessed (e.g., cognition), software (e.g., PsychoPy).

 ![experiment_search_page](https://raw.githubusercontent.com/CONP-PCNO/conp-documentation/master/Documentation_displayed_on_the_portal/img/CONP_portal_tutorial_Experiments_search_page.png)